-A student who fails to meet the SAP standard(s) will be placed on "Financial Aid Warning" at the end of the semester or term.
-If the student meets both the quantitative and qualitative standards, satisfactory academic progress will be restored.
+A student may still receive federal financial aid during the Warning status.
+This status will only last one term.
+There is no appeal necessary.
+If the student meets both the quantitative and qualitative standards, SAP will be restored.
 However, if the student again fails to meet one or both of the standards, the student will be placed on Financial Aid Suspension and will be ineligible for aid until SAP is restored or a SAP appeal is approved.